 Automation and artificial intelligence in analytics

-- Accelerating sample processing with laboratory robots.
+- Accelerating sample processing using laboratory robots.

 Conclusion